codeplaysoftware/cuda-to-sycl-nbody/README.md

 If you `nbodygl` on a remote machine with X-forwarding, sending the rendered frames across the net will be a significant bottleneck.
 This can be worked around by making use of [Xvfb](https://linux.die.net/man/1/xvfb) which provides a *virtual* X display.
 You can then read from the memory mapped file to write to e.g. MP4 output.

 The script `./scripts/xvfb.sh` runs `nbodygl` in this manner, producing a video file `output.mp4`.
 Note that this script will run the simulation until manually terminated.

+## SYCL vs. CUDA performance

+This actually runs faster on SYCL after `dpct` than it does on CUDA.
+For 4 steps of the physical simulation (1 rendered frame), CUDA takes ~8.14ms whereas SYCL takes ~5.51ms (RTX 3060).